Home » Articles » Best practices in crafting an excellent call center script

 Draft an impressive introduction

-Your call opening leaves an impression about your branding and reputation.
-Creating an impressive introduction shows that you’re willing and ready to help your customers solve their issues.
+Creating an impressive introduction shows you’re willing and ready to help your customers solve their issues.
 This even helps start your interaction on the right note.

 Make use of positive reinforcements

 Positive reinforcements are a great way to encourage customers to interact with your call center reps.
-It shows them that they made the right decision to call and ask for help in their purchases and inquiries.
+It shows them that they made the right decision to call and ask for help with their purchases and inquiries.

 Reword negative responses